finkmoritz/csbcgf/readme.md

 The ``Game`` class is the central object within the framework implementing the ``IGame`` interface.
 It contains the whole state of a battle card match and provides methods to alter its state:
-- EndTurn: Ends the current turn and starts a new turn, activating the next player.
+- NextTurn: Ends the current turn and starts a new turn, activating the next player.
 - Queue & Process: see section IAction.

+There is also a ``IGameState`` interface which represents an ``IGame``, but without the ability to alter the game's state.

 ## IPlayer interface & Player class